 Photo: Marie-Claire Thomas, Wild Blue Media

-Based on multiple rock shelters adorned with numerous rock paintings depicting geometric shapes, human figures, handprints, plants, and animals, Robinson states that the team is now analyzing the first inhabitants who reached the Amazon at the end of the last Ice Age, around 12,000 BC.
+Based on multiple rock shelters adorned with numerous paintings depicting geometric shapes, human figures, handprints, plants, and animals, Robinson states that the team is now analyzing the first inhabitants who reached the Amazon at the end of the last Ice Age, around 12,000 BC.
 These early peoples are believed to be the creators of the artworks.

-Art so immense that it can’t even be seen from the ground.
+The art is so immense that it can’t even be seen from the ground.
 So, how did they manage to paint so high?

 The depictions include now-extinct Ice Age animals, such as the mastodon, a prehistoric relative of the elephant.
 Additionally, images of fish, turtles, lizards, and birds can be seen, along with scenes of people dancing and holding hands.